spacepy/spacepy/Doc/source/case_reeves_morley_friedel_2011.rst

 The end result is a nice figure that can be printed full-size, put in a PDF, or included directly in a paper.

-Now we need the bototm half of Figure 1.
+Now we need the bottom half of Figure 1.
 From
 `SIDC <http://sidc.oma.be/sunspot-data/>`_, download the "monthly and monthly smoothed sunspot number" (``monthssn.dat``).
 Put it in the ``data`` directory.